Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

 Use Appropriate Data Storage

-Your data and how you store it can enhance or weaken your app security.
+Your data and how you store it with a HIPAA-compliant telehealth platform can enhance or weaken your app security.
 The main principle applies here: Do not store unnecessary or obsolete data that you no longer plan to use.
 Avoid storing data altogether unless you have to.

 Use Secure Data Encryption

 Encryption is a cornerstone of medical data protection.
-Even if hackers capture sensitive personal data, they won’t be able to use it because a secure encryption mechanism renders it unreadable.
-The data should be encrypted during transmission, i.e. telemedicine video conferencing and message exchange.
+Even if hackers capture sensitive personal data, they won’t be able to use it because a secure encryption mechanism makes it unreadable.
+The data must be encrypted during transmission, i.e., telemedicine video conferencing and message exchange.
 Also, it is always best to store data encrypted to reduce the theft risk.
 Major telemedicine companies like Amwell and Doxy.me use end-to-end encryption to protect data during transmission and storage.

 Even though encryption requires additional infrastructure capacities and increased network workload during transmissions, ensuring the security of sensitive health data is worth the investment.